Antonina Uccello: Career

-Political career

 She won and served two terms on the council before being elected mayor in 1967.
 When she was elected the mayor of Hartford in 1967, she also became the first woman to be elected a mayor in Connecticut.
+She was also the first woman to be elected mayor of a US state capital.

 She ran as a Republican in a mainly Democratic city, and remains the city's last Republican mayor to date.
 She was re-elected as mayor in 1969, and was subsequently asked by President Richard Nixon to go to Washington D.C. to work in the U.S. Department of Transportation, where she subsequently worked during the successive administrations of Presidents Gerald Ford and Jimmy Carter.

 Later life and death

 After returning to private life in 1978, she remained involved in serving the community.
 She became board member or trustee of several private and public organizations.
 She also worked in the insurance business of a family member.

 Uccello turned 100 in May 2022, and died on March 12, 2023, of natural causes.